 If the tooth is not or only partially visible, a surgical dental extraction may be performed.
 In this procedure, an incision will be made to expose the tooth with a surgical flap.
 The tooth may also need to be sectioned into pieces to prevent trauma to the surrounding nerves and tissues as they are removed.
 The pieces can be loosened from the socket with an elevator, similar to the simple procedure.
 The fragments can then be removed one at a time in a specific sequence, with the curved roots being removed at the end.

 After the extraction, make sure that you follow all the instructions laid by your dentist as a part of the aftercare.
 Avoid food items that are hard to chew for the first few weeks and brush and floss very gently near the surgical area.
-If you need a tooth extraction and you reside in Plantation FL, book an appointment with the best dentist for tooth extraction.
+If you need a tooth extraction and you reside in Plantation FL, then contact us to book an appointment with the best tooth extraction dentist in Plantation.